A beautiful, crisp, refreshing drink

 Longueville House Cider's range has earned a reputation of quality - rapidly becoming a major hit in many restaurants and licensed premises throughout Ireland, U.K. Europe and The U.S.A.
 (O'Callaghan's Irish Cider available in the U.S).

 Our crop of Dabinett and Michelin apples are harvested in late October, once picked the apples are crushed and pressed in the Cider Mill on the estate.
-The pressed juice is naturally fermented, taking place as a result of the action of the wild yeasts, which are particular to the orchards and environs of Longueville.
-Fermentation takes between 2 and 6 months resulting in a rich, amber colored cider, full of character, flavour and taste.
-There are no added coloring's, additives, sulphites or preservatives used at any stage during the production and manufacturing process of the cider's.
+The pressed juice is left naturally ferment over a period of 2 to 6 months, taking place as a result of the action of the wild yeasts, which are particular to the orchards and environs of Longueville.
+The newely fermented cider is left condition for a further 6 months resulting in a rich, amber colored cider, full of character, flavour and taste.
+There are no added coloring's, additives, sulphites or preservatives used at any stage during the production and manufacturing process of the ciders.
 The entire process from growing the apples to the fermentation of the cider is done on the farm.

 "We like our cider hot when it's cold outside & cold when it's hot outside"